skipcloud/skipcloud.github.io/_posts/2020-09-13-character-encodings.md

 #### ISO-8859

-With so many different variants of ASCII floating around there became a need for everyone to agree on some sort of standard, this fell to the [International Organization for Standardization (ISO)](https://en.wikipedia.org/wiki/International_Organization_for_Standardization) and [International Electrotechnical Commission
+With so many different variants of 8-bit ASCII floating around there became a need for everyone to agree on some sort of standard again, this fell to the [International Organization for Standardization (ISO)](https://en.wikipedia.org/wiki/International_Organization_for_Standardization) and [International Electrotechnical Commission